 Community Gardening Classes

 "Composting for a Greener and Cleaner Brooklyn" is the theme of this cooperative environmental project of BBG and the NYC Department of Sanitation.
 BBG hosts this Brooklyn branch of the NYC Compost Project, a compost education and outreach program funded and managed since 1993 by the NYC Department of Sanitation, Bureau of Waste Prevention, Reuse and Recycling.
 Come see how to compost at BBG's Home Composting Exhibit near the Children's Garden.
-Working with residents, schools, community gardens, and other organizations, the NYC Compost Project in Brooklyn offers workshops on both indoor and outdoor composting and provides technical assistance to gardeners, building managers, landscapers, and institutions who wish to compost.
+Working with residents, schools, community gardens, and other organizations, the NYC Compost Project hosted by Brooklyn Botanic Garden offers workshops on both indoor and outdoor composting and provides technical assistance to gardeners, building managers, landscapers, and institutions who wish to compost.